BarthMedia/studioForm/README.md

 # studioForm
 Restructuring of the initial studioForm.js

-Studio Form allows you to easily create the most complex Forms within webflow.
+Studio Form allows you to easily create the most complex forms, quizzes and surveys within Webflow.